hutonahill/Cosmere-MTG-Cards/Stormlight Deck/Dalanar/Dalanar Kohlin.md

 \+ 1: All friendly Radiants gain +0/+2 until the start of your next turn

-\- 2: All attacking radiants have +2/+X where X is twice the number of radiants attacking
+\- 2: During this attack step all attacking radiants have +2/+X where X is twice the number of radiants attacking

 \- X: You may search your library for a Radiant creature card with converted mana cost X or less and put it into your hand